Methodology Disclosure · Paper 02 of 4

 4.1 The problem FAIR doesn't solve

 FAIR assumes you can parameterize the factors accurately.
 In practice, parameterizing TEF, Vulnerability, Primary Loss, and Secondary Loss is hard.
-Most organizations don't have the data and can't afford to hire a FAIR consultant ($50K-$150K per engagement).
+Most organizations don't have the data, and specialist FAIR consulting engagements are expensive enough to put quantification out of reach for the mid-market.

 4.2 What After Action solves